roberttidey/LightwaveRF/README.md

  LxTxTest - simple Test sketch for LwTx lib, sends one messages repeatedly LxRxTest - simple Test sketch for LwRx lib, monitors and prints messages on serial port LxTxTestEx - extended Test sketch for LwTx lib, responds to serial coomands to send message and adjust protocol values

+lwrf.py - An experimental library for rx and tx on Raspberry Currently only the rx side is functional

 Notes: As these libraries use interrupt service routines they may have issues with other services using interrupts like Serial.
 The time spent in the isrs is kept very small to minimise